Last Updated:

 1) Lion sands, Sabi Sands Game Reserve

 Lion Sands were pioneers in offering rather beautiful sleep-outs in a platform set high up in a tree.
-Its very romantic because, lets face it, aside from the adrenalin rush of being outside in the middle of a Big Five Reserve at night, you are not really roughing it with proper four poster beds and a decent bathroom all on one level.
+There are now three on offer.
+It’s very romantic because, lets face it, aside from the adrenalin rush of being outside in the middle of a Big Five Reserve at night, you are not really roughing it with proper four poster beds and a decent bathroom all on one level.
 You are taken to the sleepout at sunset where drinks and a delicious picnic dinner await you.
-Once you are dropped off, with mosquito repellent, torches, lantern and a two-way radio, you are on your own until dawn.
-The original Chalkley Sleepout has been so popular that they now have three sleep-outs, one of which can accommodate children.
+Once you are dropped off, with mosquito repellent, torches, lantern and a two-way radio to communicate with the Field Guide, you are on your own until dawn.

 They are now offering sleep-outs in their sister camp, Marataba Safari Lodge